openstack-infra/zuul/doc/source/admin/tenants.rst

 ------

 A tenant is a collection of projects which share a Zuul configuration.
-An example tenant definition is:
+Some examples of tenant definitions are:

 .. code-block:: yaml